 Let’s get to know each other…

 Hey, I’m Jessica.
 I'm the owner of Birth Kalamazoo.
-I've been teaching and doing doula work in the Kalamazoo area for almost 15 years.
+I've been teaching and doing doula work in the Kalamazoo area for more than 17 years.
 I love families, and I love this community.

 I got interested in birth as a student at Kalamazoo College, and my senior capstone project was a journalism series on midwives.
 I set that interest aside after college and I went on to work for about a decade in marketing, public relations and journalism.
 After I had a great birth with my first baby, my own doula, Kerry, challenged me to build on my experience to help other families have great births too.

 I already had a great career, but the more I got to know other new moms, the more I saw the need for better births.
 People didn't have the same information I'd had for my birth, and they were not having great experiences.
 I decided to get trained to teach childbirth classes.

 This is me, teaching my childbirth class.
 My student just gave birth in an upright position and now she’s enjoying skin to skin afterward.
 (It must be a long cord!)